rfocosi/otp-cli/README.md

 ```
 Where:

 - [SS] is the seconds counter.
-A new OTP will be generated wvery 30 seconds.
+A new OTP will be generated every 30 seconds.
 - [DDDDDD] is the 6-digit One-Time-Password.

 #### Copy to clipboard